GovStackWorkingGroup/sandbox/docs/explore-stack/building-blocks/emulators.md

 # Emulators

-> [!IMPORTANT]
+{% hint style="warning" %}
-> Building block emulators are simple application that “emulates“ the behaviour of specific building block (BB).
+Building block emulators are simple application that “emulates“ the behaviour of specific building block (BB).
 The implementations are based on Govstack Specification.
 They are example implementation that mimics the actual behaviour of BB.
 They may not provide the complete functionality of specific BB, but should provide specified endpoints in the Govstack Specification.
-> Emulators should provide necessary API endpoints for Specific Application to accomplish specific use-case.
+Emulators should provide necessary API endpoints for Specific Application to accomplish specific use-case.
 In that case emulator should provide only the endpoints that are needed for specific use-case, and should evolve only when new use-case requires not yet implemented API endpoints.

-> [!NOTE]
+{% endhint %}

+{% hint style="info" %}
-> In practical terms, an 'emulator' can be likened to a flight simulator employed to train pilots before the actual aircraft is constructed and tested.
+In practical terms, an 'emulator' can be likened to a flight simulator employed to train pilots before the actual aircraft is constructed and tested.
 Similarly, in our context, a emulator is employed to support the development of use-cases before actual building block to be developed.
+{% endhint %}
 ## Requirements

 ### Tech requirements: